-Milk is commonly used as a liquid in chocolate gravy, while some recipes use water.
-Some recipes created in Eastern Oklahoma use more sugar, and the fat comes from using butter after the gravy is complete, making it more like a hot chocolate pudding served over cookies.
+Milk is commonly used as a liquid in chocolate gravy recipes, while some recipes use water.
+Some recipes created in Eastern Oklahoma use more sugar, and the fat comes from using butter after the gravy is complete, making it more as a hot chocolate pudding served over cookies.

 More Dessert recipes